 Kyrgyzstan discusses role of media in countering extremism and radicalism

-BISHKEK -- Religious experts and officials are urging journalists to cover religious issues in accordance to state law, following ethical standards, and doing so "professionally, responsibly, objectively, and reliably".
+BISHKEK -- Religious specialists and officials are urging journalists to cover religious issues in accordance to state law, following ethical standards, and doing so "professionally, responsibly, objectively, and reliably".

 "A single mistake could lead to unforeseen consequences.
-Many write about the subject without understanding what Islam espouses," Nurjigit Kadyrbekov, chairman of the Yyman Presidential Foundation for Developing Spiritual Culture, said during an international conference on Role of Media in Anti-extremism Policies in Kyrgyzstan September 28 in Bishkek.
+Many write about the subject without understanding what Islam espouses," Nurjigit Kadyrbekov, chairman of the Iyman Foundation for the Development of Spiritual Culture, said during an international conference on Role of Media in Anti-extremism Policies in Kyrgyzstan September 28 in Bishkek.

 The conference was organised by the Organisation for Security and Co-operation in Europe (OSCE) Centre in Bishkek jointly with the Culture, Tourism, and Information Ministry, the State National Security Committee, and the Institute of Media Policy.

 Speaking at the conference, Deputy Director Zakir Chotayev of the State Committee for Religious Affairs noted the important role that media plays in educating the public on religion.
 Participants also discussed what causes religious extremism to spread, with a focus on the ethics of covering violent extremism in Kyrgyzstani media.

 Meanwhile at the conference, the Kyrgyzstani consulting agency "Expert" presented a study based on 687 media reports covering extremism and terrorism since January.
 Its research showed that during this period, Kyrgyzstani media has successfully made progress in discrediting the ideology of extremist organisations and movements.